 Neil Flambe and the Marco Polo Murders by Kevin Sylvester

-Arrogant yet endearing, 14-year old chef Neil Flambe is known for his keen powers of smell – especially by the police detectives who need Neil’s help with a series of mysterious murders of chefs in the area.
+Arrogant yet endearing, 14-year-old chef Neil Flambe is known for his keen powers of smell – especially by the police detectives who need Neil’s help with a series of mysterious murders of chefs in the area.
 The clues lead to something about a trip of Marco Polo and spices.
 It’s a delightful, aromatic mystery read!

 Constable & Toop by Gareth P. Jones

-Don’t worry, this isn’t a scary middle school mystery like you might imagine.
 In this ghost world, some ghosts work for the “Ghost Bureau” — a predictably stuffy governing agency that does nothing.
 Other ghosts haunt houses and can’t escape.
 Finally, other ghosts are rogues.
 Right now, the Black Rot is killing the haunted house ghosts.
 And they don’t reappear.
 So it’s up to a bumbling ghost named Mr. Lapsewood to find out how to stop it.
 Totally entertaining and very well-written.

 The London Eye Mystery by Siobhan Dowd